• Skip to main content

 You are here: Home » Attractions in Bali » Goa Gajah Temple Ubud

 Do you want to see ancient carving reliefs in Bali?
-If yes, visit Goa Gajah Temple Ubud / The Elephant Cave Temple!
+If yes, visit the Goa Gajah Temple in Ubud / The Elephant Cave Temple!
 Therefore, on this page, you can find information about the location of The Elephant Cave Temple with a map.
 Also, entrance fees and how to get to the site.

 Bahasa Indonesia, Goa Gajah Ubud Bali.